galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-history-to-workflow/tutorial.md

 > ### {% icon hands_on %} Hands-on: Drop unused input datasets and tool boxes
 >
+> 1. *Delete* unwanted steps
-> * If your history contained any false starts or tool runs that didn't contribute to your final result, then *delete* them from the workflow by clicking the black **x** in the corner of those datasets/tools' boxes.
+>    - If your history contained any false starts or tool runs that didn't contribute to your final result, then *delete* them from the workflow by clicking the black **x** in the corner of those datasets/tools' boxes.
->    > This will remove them from the workflow.
+>    - This will remove them from the workflow.
 {: .hands_on}

 > ### {% icon tip %} Tip